kkobashi/TelePrompter/README.md

-# TelePrompter
-A Windows application to emulate a TV teleprompter
+This is a VB.NET WinForm application that emulates a TV teleprompter.

+#Build Requirements

+Microsoft Visual Studio 2017
+Microsoft Windows 10